apfleegor/hurricane-paths/README.md

 ## Mapping

 Finally, I used JavaScript and leaflet to create maps of each hurricane path.
 Each path is color-coded to show the category of the hurricane at that coordinate.

+## Future Work

+The [NOAA database](https://www.nhc.noaa.gov/data/) also includes a Northeast and North Central Pacific hurricane database from 1949-2021.
+Future work could also include these hurricanes in the maps.
+The website includes many other visualizations and datasets, so future work could also utilize these in a website.
+I also hope to come up with a way to better organize the hurricanes with the selector tool.